GENERAL TERMS AND CONDITIONS

 12.3 In the case of the processing of our goods by the buyer, we are considered the manufacturer and acquire ownership of the newly created goods.
 If processing takes place together with other materials, we shall acquire co-ownership in the ratio of the invoice value of our goods to the other materials.
 If, in the case of the combination or mixing of our goods with an item of the buyer, this is to be considered the main item, the co-ownership of the item shall be transferred to us in the ratio of the invoice value of our goods to the invoice value or – in the absence of such – to the marketvalue of the main item.
 In these cases, the buyer is considered the custodian.

 12.4 In the event of default of payment by the purchaser, we are entitled to demand the temporary surrender of the goods to our ownership at the purchaser’s expense, even without exercising the right to withdraw from the contract and without setting a grace period.

 12.5 All claims arising from the sale of goods for which we are entitled to ownership rights are hereby assigned to us by the purchaser as security to the extent of our ownership share of the sold goods.

 12.6 At our request, the buyer shall provide us withallnecessaryinformation about the stock of goods in our ownership and the claims assigned to us in accordance with item 12.5, and shall inform its customers of the assignment.

 12.7 If the value of the securities exceeds our claims by more than 25 per cent, we shall release securities of our choice at the request of the buyer

-13. The place of performance for all obligations arising from the contract and the place of jurisdiction is Blankenhain.
+14. The place of performance for all accounts payable arising from the contract as well as the place of jurisdiction is Blankenhain.